Ellyboi/Math-Magicians/README.md

 # 📖 jsCapstone-project <a name="about-project"></a>

-> In this project, I build a basic React website.
+> In this project, I build a basic React Math Margicians calculator.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>